Otto of Savoy

 Otto (Odon, Oddon, Othon; Oddone; c.
 1023 – 1057/1060) was count of Savoy from around 1051 until his death.
 Through marriage to Adelaide, the heiress of Ulric Manfred II, he also administered the march of Susa from around 1046 until his death.

 Family

 He was a younger son of Humbert the White-Handed and his wife, Ancilla of Lenzburg.
+The first evidence of him is dated 1030, when together with his father and brothers, he contributed to a donation to the Order of Cluny, which established the foundation of the Priory of Borghetto, an ancient patronage of the family.
 Through Humbert's service to the German emperors, the family was granted the counties of Maurienne, Aosta and Sapaudia (Savoy), all at the expense of local bishops or archbishops.
 Otto inherited the family's realms after the death of his brother Amadeus c.
 1051.

 In 1046, he married Adelaide, heiress of the march of Susa and county of Turin.
 They had: